numediart/Covariates_Analysis/utils/Readme.md

 All the computations are discribed in the [extract_cov.mat](https://github.com/numediart/Covariates_Analysis/blob/main/utils/extract_cov.m) function.

 ## Detailed description
+Note: Contrast, correlation, homogeneity and energy are computed through the 'graycoprops' Matlab function applied on the grayscale image.
+This function normalizes the gray-level co-occurrence matrix (GLCM) so that the sum of its elements is one.

 <ins>Entropy</ins>
 The 'entropy' built-in Matlab function is defined as -sum(p.*log2(p)) where p contains the histogram counts returned from IMHIST function.

-Contrast, correlation, homogeneity and energy are computed through the 'graycoprops' Matlab function applied on the grayscale image.
-This function normalizes the gray-level co-occurrence matrix (GLCM) so that the sum of its elements is one.

 <ins>Contrast</ins>
 The contrast is defined as the intensity contrast between a pixel and its neighbor over the whole image.
 Range = [0 (size(GLCM,1)-1)^2].
 Contrast is 0 for a constant image.